Nightlife in Mexico: How Travelers Can Stay Safer

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-At night, Mexico comes alive with locals and travelers who are looking for a good time.
-But things can go wrong if you don’t use some common sense.
+At night, Mexico comes alive with locals and travelers enjoying a good time.
+But things can go wrong if you don’t use common sense.
 Here are a few safety precautions to consider.

 Shares